jorgejimenezQ/card-flick/README.md

 ## Usage

-To use Card-Flick in your web application, you have a few options:
+To use Card-Flick in your web application, first, create a container element that contains the cards you want to swipe.
+Then, you have two options:

--   Use the pre-built JavaScript and CSS files in the dist folder.
+-   Use the already bundled files in the dist folder.
 -   Use a module bundler like Webpack or Browserify to build the library from the source files in the src folder.

-### Using the Pre-Built Files
+### Using the bundled files

 To use this option, you need to include the JavaScript file in your HTML document and initialize the library on a container element that contains the cards you want to swipe.
 Here's an example: